 For a few years now we have been talking to you about de-alcoholised wine-based drinks, but do you know how we go about promising you a product with an alcohol content of less than 0.09% while retaining all the flavour potential of the product?

-First thing to know is that the dealcoholization of a wine is a tough exercise that can have significant effect on the quality of aromas.
+First of all, you should know that the de-alcoholisation of a wine is a delicate exercise which can greatly affect the quality of the flavours.

-As time passes it has become clear that, instead of extracting the alcohol in a finished wine, the process can actually be carried out at various stages of the production process.
+Over the years, it turned out that instead of extracting the alcohol content from the finished wine, the process can be carried out at different stages of production.

-- By choosing grape varieties that produce low sugar levels
+- By selecting grape varieties that produce little sugar.

 Three techniques are used to dealcoholize a finished wine.

 Vacuum distillation, which is divided into two stages.